» Résumé

 In my first professional job, I was a reporter for a midsize Texas newspaper, where I observed talented editors polishing writers' prose, including mine, without removing their voice from it.

 When I moved to the publishing industry, I was determined to do the same thing that those editors had done, but for book and journal authors.
 It has been a wonderful journey, beginning with editing theater play scripts and moving on through fiction, popular nonfiction, biography, how-to books, and consumer health and psychology to medical textbooks and biomedical journals.
-While working for a medical publisher, I developed a special talent for editing manuscripts written by non-native English speakers—a skill also known as ESL (English as a second language) editing.
+While working for a medical publisher, I developed a special talent for editing manuscripts written by multi-language authors.

 In 1995 I established KOK Edit as a sole proprietorship to provide editorial services to publishers and authors.
-Although I continue to edit nonmedical books, today my main focus is medical editing, both books and journal articles.
-It is enormously satisfying to help authors who are non-native English speakers communicate their research to their peers worldwide.
+Today my main focus is medical editing, both books and journal articles.
+It is enormously satisfying to help multi-language authors communicate their research to their peers worldwide.
 I like to believe that what I do makes at least a small difference in the world in two ways:

 - Helping physicians communicate research that will enable other physicians to treat their patients more effectively